ruanyf/react-demos/README.md

 This demo is inspired by Nat Pryce's article ["Higher Order React Components"](http://natpryce.com/articles/000814.html).

-If a React component's data is received asynchronously, we can use a Promise object as the component's property also, just as the following.
+If a React component's data is received asynchronously, we can also use a Promise object as the component's property, as follows.

 ```javascript
 ReactDOM.render(